 When not on air, or working in schools, or writing books or working to promote children's literacy through EmpathyLab (are there any hours left in the day?)
 Paul "relaxes" by running.
 Really long ways.
 Up really big hills.
 Often to fundraise and often with his beloved Ramsbottom Running Club.
 "I'm just going to put my feet up" is not really a common phrase in the Jenkins' household.

-	Paul can be found waking you up every Tuesday and Thursday on Valley Breakfast with Thursday being home to the Waffle Hour - books talk and interviews with writers.
-He also hosts MidWeek Movie Show Wednesday (8pm-10pm) where he and Melanie Kemp do movie reviews, go Head to Head on a specific topic each week and play you two hours of great movie soundterack songs.
+Paul can be found treating you to some banging choons and star interviews on the 90's Rewind every Friday night 8-10pm.
+He also hosts MidWeek Movie Show Wednesday (8pm-10pm) where he and Melanie Kemp do movie reviews, go Head to Head on a specific topic each week and play you two hours of great movie soundtrack songs.

 My Musical Moment:

 You have no idea how long I spent thinking about this but.....

 Blur - Country House - LISTEN

 It's not the best song - it's not even the best Blur song, but this choice I suppose is about me nailing my colours to the mast.
 I'm a Blur boy.
 Britpop was my lightbulb moment for music and this song represents such an iconic moment during that time.